aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

         break

     p = pnew.copy()
-    # We need to mention that this formula properly takes into account
+    # We only modify interior nodes.
+The boundary nodes remain equal to
-    # boundary conditions
+    # zero and the Dirichlet boundary conditions are therefore automatically
+    # enforced.
     pnew[1:-1, 1:-1] = ( 0.25*(p[:-2, 1:-1] + p[2:, 1:-1] + p[1:-1, :-2]
                              + p[1:-1, 2:] - b[1:-1, 1:-1]*dx**2 ))